From Lived Experience to the World Stage: How Co-Design is Transforming Endometriosis Surgery Support

 Alyssa and Anna have not only shaped the content, they've helped write grants, co-author conference abstracts, review content, and represent the program in national and international settings.
 Their involvement ensures our program truly meet people where they are.

-“Co-design and involving consumers is something we’re so passionate about… It makes the whole experience more meaningful for everyone involved.” — Dr Kevin Wernli, PhD, Co-founder of Matilda Health
+“Co-design and involving consumers is something that we are so passionate about.” — Dr Kevin Wernli, PhD, Co-founder of Matilda Health

 From Congress Conversations to Real-World Care